 The National Space Grant College and Fellowship Program

 Congress established the National Space Grant College and Fellowship Program (Space Grant) with Title II of the National Aeronautics and Space Administration Authorization Act of 1988.
-The National Space Grant College and Fellowship Program, through the designation of Space Grant consortia and the establishment of Space Grant programs and fellowships, was designed to broaden the base of universities and individuals contributing to and benefiting from aerospace science and technology and ultimately to the development and utilization of space resources (click here for national link).
+The National Space Grant College and Fellowship Program, through the designation of Space Grant consortia and the establishment of Space Grant programs and fellowships, was designed to broaden the base of universities and individuals contributing to and benefiting from aerospace science and technology and ultimately to the development and utilization of space resources (National Space Grant link).

 - Annually, over 500 Colleges/Universities participate, over 2000 student awards granted, over 500 student – mentor programs initiated, over 40 State/Local government partners and over 100 aerospace industry partners participate